College of William & Mary: Campus

 The college is on a 1200 acre campus in Williamsburg, Virginia.
 In 2011, Travel+Leisure named William & Mary one of the most beautiful college campuses in the United States.

 The Sir Christopher Wren Building is the oldest college building in the United States and a National Historic Landmark.
 The building, colloquially referred to as the "Wren Building", was named upon its renovation in 1931 to honor the English architect Sir Christopher Wren.
 The basis for the 1930s name is a 1724 history in which mathematics professor Hugh Jones stated the 1699 design was "first modelled by Sir Christopher Wren" and then was adapted "by the Gentlemen there" in Virginia; little is known about how it looked since it burned within a few years of its completion.
 Today's Wren Building is based on the design of its 1716 replacement.
-The college's alumni association has suggested Wren's connection to the 1931 building is a viable subject of investigation.
+The college's alum association has suggested Wren's connection to the 1931 building is a viable subject of investigation.

 Two other buildings around the Wren Building compose an area known as "Ancient" or "Historic Campus": the Brafferton (built within 1723 and originally housing the Indian School, now the President and Provost's offices) and the President's House (built within 1732).
 In addition to the Ancient Campus, which dates to the 18th century, the college also consists of "Old Campus" and "New Campus".
 "Old Campus", adjacent to Ancient Campus, surrounds the Sunken Garden.

 Adjoining "Old Campus" to the north and west is "New Campus".
 It was constructed primarily between 1950 and 1980, and it consists of academic buildings and dormitories that, while of the same brick construction as "Old Campus", fit into the vernacular of modern architecture.
 Beginning with the college's tercentenary in 1993, the college has embarked on a building and renovation program that favors the traditional architectural style of "Old Campus", while incorporating energy-efficient technologies.
 Several buildings constructed since the 1990s have been LEED certified.
 Additionally, as the buildings of "New Campus" are renovated after decades of use, several have been remodeled to incorporate more traditional architectural elements to unify the appearance of the entire college campus.
 "New Campus" is dominated by William and Mary Hall, Earl Gregg Swem Library, and formerly Phi Beta Kappa Memorial Hall.
-It also includes the offices and classrooms of the Mathematics, Physics, Psychology, Biology, and Chemistry Departments, the majority of freshman dormitories, the fraternity complex, the majority of the college's athletic fields and the Muscarelle Museum of Art.
+It also includes the offices and classrooms of the Mathematics, Physics, Psychology, Biology, and Chemistry Departments, the majority of freshman dormitories, the fraternity complex, the majority of the college's athletic fields, and the Muscarelle Museum of Art.
 The newest addition to "New Campus" is Alan B. Miller Hall, the headquarters of the college's Mason School of Business.